karimelkomy/scratch-pay/README.md

 This challenge is divided in two parts.

 ## Application tests
-Please navigate to application-tests
+Navigate to application-tests for more details.

 ## API tests
-Please navigate to api-tests
+Navigate to api-tests for more details.